I’m always asked for suggestions of things to see and do in Sligo, so I thought I’d write a blog post of some of my suggestions.

 Go for a drive.

 If you are interested in castles or cottages Sligo has them all.
 The photo above was taken at the Gleniff Horseshoe drive.
 You can see an old schoolhouse in the shadow of Diarmuid and Grainne’s cave.
 This is a spectacular drive in any weather – just mind the wandering sheep!
 Or drive around Lough Gill stopping off at Hazelwood Forest, Dooney Rock, Slish Wood and more – it’s easy to see why the poet W.B.
 Yeats got his inspiration.
 The Mullaghmore drive is another spectacular one, with Classiebawn Castle and Benbulben providing the backdrop to the Wild Atlantic Way.
 Lough Easkey is also another fabulous drive, along with the Ladies Brae.
 Be sure to take the road less travelled, you never know what you’ll see.
+There’s also the Yeats Trail – this is a signposted tour incorporating 14 locations associated with Yeats.

 Talk to the animals.

 There are a number of animal adventures for all the family to enjoy.
 Quarryfield Farm Experience, walk alpacas and meet the animals on this working farm.
 Atlantic Sheepdogs, this whole experience is just brilliant and great for all ages.
 Eagles Flying, birds of prey, and a wide range of animals for you to meet.
 Atlantic Way Alpaca Farm, walk an alpaca and meet the other animals.
+Also on the border of Sligo and Leitrim you’ll find Glencar Alpacas, photo above, a stunning location overlooking Glencar Lake.

 Eat, drink and be merry